Bio

 But wait a minute!
 This already exists, and has existed for 15 years!
 In Stephen Leek and The Australian Voices!
 How blessed are we in this country to claim them as our own?”

-John Davis – Chief Executive Officer, The Australian Music Centre Limited
+John Davis – Former Chief Executive Officer, The Australian Music Centre Limited

 “Luminary is not an exaggeration when applied to Stephen Leek.
 His music is published, performed and recorded in many countries of the world.
 His name is well-known among many thousands of people, not all of them seasoned musicians.
 He has influenced the lives of many young Australians….
 Only a relatively small percentage of Australia’s many composers might boast such a profile, yet books on Australian music – even the more recent ones – have ignored Leek’s work, or at best, passed it of in one or two sentences.”